Joseph is the Vice President of Customer Success at ClearPoint

 Nothing about the OKR framework, for example, forces you to take a balanced view of strategy.
 Your OKRs could all be tied to finances or operations.
 Having the Balanced Scorecard’s mixture of performance metrics helps managers and decision-makers understand the trade-offs they’re making as part of long-term, strategic decisions.

 Having been around for more than 30 years, the Balanced Scorecard is familiar to most high-level business executives.
 Lots of people have experience with it and understand its concepts.
-Plus, there are an abundance of helpful resources available should you need them, whether you’re looking for examples of how other organizations have used the Balanced Scorecard or further explanation around its practical applications.
+Plus, there are an abundance of helpful resources available should you need them.

-One, a Balanced Scorecard strategy map (see the next section) helps communicate the long-term plan so everyone understands what you’re trying to achieve and how.
+The Balanced Scorecard helps communicate the long-term plan so everyone understands what you’re trying to achieve and how.
 Employees will also know how they contribute to the strategy—each department and individual should be able to see how what they do impacts the various initiatives, measures, and goals that are being reported at the top level.

-Two, the system becomes even more effective when you cascade the top level of the scorecard down so departments’ and even employees’ goals feed into the overarching organizational scorecard.
+Also, the system becomes even more effective when you cascade the top level of the scorecard down, so department and even employee goals feed into the overarching organizational scorecard.
 As a result, every level of the company is in alignment, supporting the organization’s mission and vision.
-This capability for alignment is one of the key reasons for choosing the scorecard system.

 Think of it like this: There will always be an infinite amount of work, but having a strategy ensures people are doing the right work.